Frequently Asked Questions from Teens about TAP

 When heading to a show, please call the box office first to ensure tickets are still available.
 Then arrive at least 30 minutes before the show time.
 This will give you the best chance to get a ticket, and also most TAP Partners won’t allow late seating.

 Any teen ages 13-19!
 You don’t have to live in Chicago, but the eligible performances are all in the Chicago area.

 Can I bring a parent or friend?

 If your friend is a teen, all they have to do is sign up!
 If you want to go see a show with a parent/guardian or anyone under 13 or over 20, every TAP Partner Venue has a “Companion Ticket Day”.
 For these performances, every TAP member can buy two tickets for $5 and use the second one for any non-TAP member of any age.
-Once our events calendar and app go live (before we launch the program in May), you’ll be able to see on our calendar which performances are Companion Ticket eligible.
+Once our events calendar and app go live, you’ll be able to see on our calendar which performances are Companion Ticket eligible.